56th LIYSF Opening Ceremony

 “LIYSF is amazing!
 Every single person I’ve met have been interesting, it’s great to be around people who are similar to you and are not too shy to show it.
 I’m most looking forward to visiting Cambridge because I’m looking to apply to study there.”

-Vidhart Bhalia, participant from India, is most looking forward to the Specialist Study Days and to the laboratory visits.
+Vidhart Bhalia, a participant from India, is most looking forward to the Specialist Study Days and to the laboratory visits.

 “I’ve actually never been in a proper laboratory before.
 The laboratories in India are not of the same scale as UK’s ones.”

 In conjunction with everything that is amazing about LIYSF, my favourite aspect is the amount of international awareness and friendship that will develop over the next two weeks.
-Thomas Ellis, participant from Australia, is especially looking forward to that.
+Thomas Ellis, a participant from Australia, is especially looking forward to that.

 “I’ve never had the opportunity to meet people from other countries, it’s really enlightening.”

-View our LIYSF Opening Ceremony video here!
+View our LIYSF Opening Ceremony video!

 Written by Charlotte Brew